WindowsNT/WindowsNT/README.md

 ## Hi there 👋

+My name is Michael Chourdakis, I'm a PhD researcher in AI and Audio/Video/Image Digital Signal Processing.

 <!--
 **WindowsNT/WindowsNT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.